cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/contact/_index.md

 ---
 ### Join Our Discord Server

-For nearly **seven** years we have provided a welcoming Clash of Clans and Clash Royale community with scrims, 15+ clans, friendship, and fun.
+Since October 2015, we have provided a welcoming Clash of Clans and Clash Royale community with scrims, 15+ clans, friendship, and fun.

 * [**https://discord.gg/clashfiles**](https://discord.gg/clashfiles "discord.gg/clashfiles")